-My name is Andrew Hilty and I am a Sophomore studying History.
+My name is Andrew Hilty and I am a Junior studying History.
 I’m originally from Idaho and love outdoor sports like hiking, camping, hunting, and fishing.
 I enjoy losing in racquetball to the superior Evan Kluth.
 I am excited to serve the student body of Liberty University by applying the rules in a fair and equitable manner and I am excited to serve with my fellow justices as we learn from each other the principles of justice.